Medical & Scientific Research

 Anorexia Nervosa Genetics Initiative

 The Anorexia Nervosa Genetics Initiative is a global effort to detect genetic variation that contributes to this potentially life-threatening illness.
 Researchers from the United States, Sweden, Australia, and Denmark have collected clinical information and DNA samples from over 13,000 anorexia patients, and will compare this to DNA from people without a history of eating disorders.
 The goal of this initiative is to help transform knowledge about anorexia nervosa, and to expand the resources available for research.
-We will share more information as the results of this research become available.
+Please click here to learn how to access data from ANGI and other study cohorts.

 The Broad Institute